- Penalties for gas flaring to also increase

-The Minister of State for Petroleum Resources, Dr. Ibe Kachikwu, has disclosed that the long awaited terms that will provide business clarity around Production Sharing Contract (PSC) gas will be out for use before the end of 2016.
+The Minister of State for Petroleum Resources, Dr. Ibe Kachikwu, on Monday disclosed that the long-awaited terms that will provide business clarity around Production Sharing Contracts (PSC) in gas will be out for use before the end of 2016.

-Kachikwu also said the federal government has developed a draft national gas policy to be passed to stakeholders for consultation before its finalisation.
+He also said the federal government has developed a draft national gas policy to be passed to stakeholders for consultation before its finalization.

 He said within the policy, new and improved penalties for gas flaring would be adopted to discourage flaring and wastage.

 He spoke at the 2016 edition of the Nigerian Gas Association (NGA) annual conference and exhibition in Abuja, and explained that the government plans prioritise gas as a stand-alone business, separate from oil, in the new policy.